 On or before the first date of the fiscal year, city council shall adopt such budget as it deems appropriate for that fiscal year by resolution.
 In the event that the budget is not adopted before the first date of the fiscal year, the city council shall be prohibited from adopting an increase in council compensation during the term of such fiscal year.
-If the city council does not adopt the budget in a timely fashion, the budget from the prior fiscal year shall be expended until the budget is adopted.
+If because of an emergency the city council does not adopt the budget in a timely fashion, the available budget from the prior fiscal year may be expended until the budget is adopted, and/or in the event that the prior fiscal year's budget is expended, the city council may, by resolution, appropriate ten percent (10%) of the prior year's budget until the budget is adopted.
 A copy of the approved budget, certified by the city clerk, shall be filed with the finance director and city treasurer and a further copy shall be placed, and shall remain on file, in the office of the city clerk where it shall be available for public inspection.
 The budget so certified shall be reproduced and copies made available for the use of the public and of departments, offices and agencies of the City.